ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    the end-point of the protection group while the other end-point is outside of its control domain.

-   PNC1 can performs path computation within its native topology and setup the ODU connections in nodes S3, S1, S2, S4 and S8 as well as configure the protection group in node S3.
+   PNC1 can perform path computation within its native topology and setup the ODU connections in nodes S3, S1, S2, S4 and S8 as well as configure the protection group in node S3.